anna-git/DownloadStats/README.md

 * see **clusters** when you unzoom
 * click the clusters so that they spread to spiders web of markers
 * click the country itself (highlighted in green on hover) to see stats by country by app and time of day
-* on the right, a stacked bar chart refreshed live too, showing the stats for all countries alltogether
+* on the right, a stacked bar chart refreshed live too, showing the stats for all countries altogether
 * an alert is showing on the bottom right corner every time there's a new download added to the database.